-Press once, then press again within 1.5 seconds and hold.
+Press the unlock button on the transmitter once, then press again immediately and hold.

 After the doors and the liftgate are unlocked, the two front windows and the moonroof open while the unlock button is pressed.

 To stop the windows and the moonroof while opening, release the button.
 If the operation is performed from the beginning again, the windows and the moonroof open.